tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/数据管理/生命周期管理/生命周期基本说明_intl.md

 ### Stratified data storage

-Hot data is frequently accessed in a short period of time after being uploaded, and then less accessed or no longer accessed after a while.
-You can set the lifecycle rules to this: store the data uploaded 30 days ago to COS Infrequent Access, and store the data uploaded 60 days ago to Archive Storage.
+Hot data have frequent access in a short period of time after being uploaded, and then have less or no access after a while.
+Therefore, you may set the lifecycle rules to: store the data uploaded 30 days ago to COS Infrequent Access, and store the data uploaded 60 days ago to Archive Storage.

 ### Archive management